tferega/revenj/tutorials/revenj-tutorial-event-sourcing.md

 ## Event sourcing usage in Revenj

-[Event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) is an old concept with basic premise to capture changes to the system, instead of tracking the state of the system.
-State can be always reconstructed by replaying captured events.
+[Event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) a concept where, instead of tracking the state of a system, each change is stored as an event.
+This allows reconstruction of the state by replaying captured events.
 Revenj has [support for event sourcing](https://github.com/ngs-doo/revenj/blob/master/Code/Domain/Revenj.DomainPatterns.Interface/DomainEvent.cs) with few signatures and services.

 ###Events in DSL